Skip to content

 Tool.show()

-This shows us that our database has two columns Name and Tags as well as the name of the arguments for create_page.
+This shows us that our data source has two columns, Name and Tags, as well as the name of the arguments for create_page.

 Name Property Attribute